-Custodial credit risk is the risk that, in the event of a bank failure, the Academy's deposits may not be returned to it.
-The Academy's deposit policy requires that financial institutions be evaluated and only those with an acceptable risk level for custodial risk are used for the Academy's deposits.
-At year end, the Academy's deposit balance of \$168,793 had \$68,793 of bank deposits (checking and savings accounts) that were uninsured and uncollateralized.
-The Academy believes that due to the dollar amounts of cash deposits and limits of FDIC insurance, it is impractical to insure all deposits.
-As a result, the Academy evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.
+Custodial credit risk is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
+The Academy's deposit policy requires that financial institutions be evaluated and only those with an acceptable risk level for custodial credit risk are used for the Academy's deposits; however, the Academy believes that due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
+In October 2008, the FDIC implemented the "Transaction Account Guarantee Program" fully guaranteeing noninterest and some interest-bearing checking account balances through December 31, 2009, regardless of the amount in the account.
+At June 30, 2009, the Academy's deposit balance of \$160,023 had no bank deposits (checking and savings accounts) that were uninsured and uncollateralized.